 gpg --armor --detach-sign icla.pdf

 Send both the file (icla.pdf) and the signature (icla.pdf.asc) as attachments in the same email to secretary@apache.org.
-Send only one document (file plus signature) per email.
+Please send only one complete document (file plus signature) in each email.

 The files you submit should be named